bgd-labs/aave-proposals-v3/src/20240521_AaveV3Ethereum_OnboardingETHxToAaveV3/OnboardingETHxToAaveV3.md

 ## Simple Summary

-This publication onboards Stader Lab's ETHx onto the Etherume Aave v3 deployment as collateral and includes it the ETH-correlated E-Mode category.
+This publication onboards Stader Lab's ETHx onto the Ethereum Aave v3 deployment as collateral and includes it the ETH-correlated E-Mode category.

 ## Motivation